What is E-commerce

 - Less connection with customers: Because there’s nobody to interact with when shopping, customers may feel less of a connection with your business.
 The customers also won’t get the opportunity to touch the product before buying it to ensure it’s what they really want.

 - Requires more coordination for shipping logistics: E-commerce customers can be anywhere in the world, so business owners must ensure their shipping and logistics can get products to their destination in a timely manner.
-Customers will also have to wait to receive their products.
+Managing inventory levels accurately is crucial for the timely delivery of products and maintaining customer satisfaction.

 - Minimal customer service: Many e-commerce stores lack the presence of a customer service representative available to customers at all times to answer questions and resolve issues.